OCA/e-commerce/website_sale_checkout_skip_payment/README.rst

 This module allows to logged users to checkout with no payment step.
-At the end of the checkout proccess the quotation is sent to the user email address and set to *Quotation Sent* state.
+At the end of the checkout proccess the quotation is sent to the user email address and set to *Qoutation Sent* state.

 Configuration
 =============